STEM Professional Teacher Associations collaborate to promote inquiry learning

 Since 2016 the respective professional teacher associations that represent STEM education in NSW have collaborated together with the common purpose of building a better Australia by engaging students in the whole Science, Technology, Engineering and Mathematics (STEM) Enterprise.

-Students will STILL be required to conduct a scientific investigation and/or design and build a model of an innovative device or application.
+Students are required to conduct a scientific investigation and/or design and build a model of an innovative device or application.
+They may also submit an investigation that demonstrates the application of mathematical knowledge, understanding and skills.

 For the Science Teachers’ Association of New South Wales Inc‘s “STANSW Scientific Investigation Awards”, projects will be assessed on the level of Working Scientifically outcomes that have been achieved.

-For the Institute of Industrial Arts Technology Education‘s “IIATE Models and Innovation Awards”, or the OSHClub‘s “OSHClub Inventions and Innovation Awards”, projects will be assessed on the level of the Working Technologically outcomes that have been achieved.
+For the Institute of Technology Education‘s “iTE Models and Innovation Awards”, or the OSHClub‘s “OSHClub Inventions and Innovation Awards”, projects will be assessed on the level of the Working Technologically outcomes that have been achieved.

 For the Mathematical Association of NSW Inc‘s “MANSW Working Mathematically Awards”, projects will be assessed on the extent that the investigation or innovation incorporates the interrelated components of Working Mathematically.